Fall Allergy Triggers And How To Manage Symptoms

-In fact, according to the Center for Disease Control, allergies are the 6th leading cause for chronic illness in the U.S., costing in excess of $18 billion per year to treat.
-To help cope with fall allergies in particular, we’ve compiled a list of common allergy triggers and tips to dealing with them.
+In fact, according to the Centers for Disease Control, allergies are the 6th leading cause of chronic illness in the U.S., costing in excess of $18 billion per year to treat.
+To help cope with fall allergies in particular, we’ve compiled a list of common allergy triggers and tips for dealing with them.

 Fall Allergy Triggers